Saiq

 Saiq is a town in the region Ad Dakhiliyah, in northeastern Oman.
 It has its own airport, Saiq Airport.

 Climate

-Saiq has a cold semi-arid climate (Köppen climate classification: BSk), with very warm summers and cool winters.
+Saiq has a cold semi-arid climate (Köppen climate classification: BSk), with hot summers and cool winters.
 Precipitation is higher, and temperatures are lower, than in many other towns in Oman due to its high altitude in the Al Hajar Mountains.
-The highest temperature recorded in Saiq is 40.4 °C, recorded on August 1, 1997, and the lowest temperature is -3.6 °C, recorded on January 26, 1983.
+The highest temperature recorded in Saiq is 40.4 °C, recorded on 5 July 2008, and the lowest temperature is -3.6 °C, recorded on January 26, 1983.